Donald Trump rests defense case without taking stand at historic hush money trial

 “No!
 I answered no!”
 Costello fumed.

-During his testimony, Cohen said that Trump gave the green light to the Daniels payoff as part of a conspiracy devised in August 2015 to boost Trump’s campaign for president.
+During his testimony, Cohen said that Trump gave the green light to the Daniels payoff and his reimbursement as part of a conspiracy devised in August 2015 to boost Trump’s campaign for president.

 Trump denies he reimbursed Cohen for illegal work and says any efforts to bury allegations were intended to protect his family and brand — not his presidential candidacy.